ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 };
 ```

-The major methods are described below:
+The major methods are described below, we've omitted methods and objects that external developers
+will not use.

 ### cc_trust_manager constructor